planetarysoftware/ISIS_TC/Project-Lifecycle.md

 process and are responsible for documenting and keeping up to date their current processes and practices.

-Each TLP TC must elect a representative to the Node.js Foundation TSC or vote to abstain from representation on the TSC.
+Each TLP TC must elect a representative to the ASC Software Organization TSC or vote to abstain from representation on the TSC.

 ## Applying to join

-A proposal to join the Node.js Foundation as a top-level Project or Working Group must include:
+A proposal to join the ASC Software Organization as a top-level Project or Working Group must include:

 * Introduction and project description.